manuarora700/emend-text-editor/Readme.md

 --snprintf() comes from <stdio.h>.
 We use the welcome buffer and snprintf() to interpolate our KILO_VERSION string into the welcome message.
 We also truncate the length of the string in case the terminal is too tiny to fit our welcome message.
 Now let’s center it.

+--By setting the first constant in the enum to 1000, the rest of the constants get incrementing values of 1001, 1002, 1003, and so on.
+That concludes our arrow key handling code.
+At this point, it can be fun to try entering an escape sequence manually while the program runs.
+Try pressing the Escape key, the [ key, and Shift+C in sequence really fast, and you may see your keypresses being interpreted as the right arrow key being pressed.
+You have to be pretty fast to do it, so you may want to adjust the VTIME value in enableRawMode() temporarily, to make it easier.
+(It also helps to know that pressing Ctrl-[ is the same as pressing the Escape key, for the same reason that Ctrl-M is the same as pressing Enter: Ctrl clears the 6th and 7th bits of the character you type in combination with it.)